Indonesia: Explosion at church causes casualties | DW | 28.03.2021

-A suspected bomb blast has rocked a Catholic church in the Indonesian city of Makassar and caused some casualties on Palm Sunday.
+A suspected bomb blast has rocked a Catholic church in the Indonesian city of Makassar on Palm Sunday, injuring several people.

 The explosion took place on Sunday morning at a Catholic church in the city of Makassar and caused casualties, police said.